FIAT 500 Review

 The 2015 FIAT 500 is ranked:

-The 2015 Fiat 500 comes with a four-cylinder engine that some reviewers say provides enough power for city driving.
-However, most agree that the base 500 feels underpowered on the highway.
-More powerful turbocharged engines are available in 500 Turbo and 500 Abarth models, and critics say that the 500 Turbo offers quick acceleration after some initial turbo lag, while the 500 Abarth earns praise for its abundant power.
+Critics find that the four-cylinder engine in the 2015 Fiat 500 is fine for driving around town but say it lacks sufficient power on the highway.
+They prefer the turbo engines in the 500 Turbo and 500 Abarth models.
+Test drivers say the 500 Turbo's engine displays some initial turbo lag but delivers swift acceleration, and they praise the 500 Abarth for its substantial power.
 The base 500 gets an EPA-estimated 31/40 mpg city/highway, which is good for a subcompact car.
 The 2015 Fiat 500 also pleases reviewers with its good maneuverability in the city, though many note that its high center of gravity and dull steering result in ponderous handling on winding roads.

 - "By now, everyone knows the FIAT 500 as a small car that is primarily remembered for its unique looks and risqué television ads.
 The 2015 FIAT 500 offers a lot more than that, touting fuel-efficient powertrains, a modern interior, and in Turbo or Abarth guise, surprisingly impressive performance." -- AutoTrader